All Episodes

 The bear is loose, everybody.

-I mean, that's this is what he's saying.
+I mean, this is what he's saying.

 The bear is loose.

-And when your entire support domestically is based upon a sort of nationalism and a reconstitution of the former Soviet Union, which is in slow motion what's happening.
+And when your entire support domestically is based upon a sort of nationalism and a reconstitution of the former Soviet Union, which is in slow motion, what's happening?

-Um the Baltics are probably next.
+The Baltics are probably next.

-The Baltics get almost all of their energy, by the way, from Russia, so how hard is it for them to exert some influence there?
+The Baltics get almost all of their energy, by the way, from Russia.

-This is a rough day.
+It's a rough day.

 So there's a lot of ways for them to put pressure on things.